-Dear Shareholder: March 24, 2022
+Dear Shareholder: March 23, 2023

-You are cordially invited to attend the 2022 Annual Meeting of Shareholders (the "Annual Meeting") of Banco Latinoamericano de Comercio Exterior, S.A.
-(Bladex) which will be held on April 27, 2022 at 10:30 a.m.
+You are cordially invited to attend the 2023 Annual Meeting of Shareholders (the "Annual Meeting") of Banco Latinoamericano de Comercio Exterior, S.A. (hereinafter called "Bladex" or "the Bank") to be held at Santa Maria Hotel, Santa Maria Boulevard, Panama City, Republic of Panama, on Wednesday April 26,2023 at 10:30 a.m.
 (Panama time).